MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ### Features that require a minimum version of the client

-You can use the version history information for the [Azure Information Protection unified labeling client](./rms-client/unifiedlabelingclient-version-release-history.md) and the [Azure Information Protection client (classic)](./rms-client/client-version-release-history.md) to confirm whether your version of the client supports all the central reporting features.
-The minimum versions for the clients:
+The Azure Information Protection clients support basic auditing (label usage) and endpoint discovery (identifying sensitive information types).

-For the Azure Information Protection unified labeling client:
+Azure Information Protection unified labeling client:

-- Support for auditing and endpoint discovery: Version 2.0.778.0
+- Support for basic auditing and endpoint discovery: Minimum version of 2.0.778.0

-For the Azure Information Protection client (classic):
+Azure Information Protection client (classic):

-- Support for auditing: Version 1.41.51.0
+- Support for basic auditing: Minimum version of 1.41.51.0
-- Support for endpoint discovery: Version 1.48.204.0
+- Support for endpoint discovery: Minimum version of 1.48.204.0

 ### Storage requirements and data retention